Opinion: Anger at Molly-Mae’s comments is understandable – but it’s not fair

 The same people who made Molly-Mae famous are now tearing her down – and that’s not fair

-Whilst I compel the influencer to gain some humility, her followers also have a responsibility
+While I compel the influencer to gain some humility, her followers also have a responsibility

 Influencer Molly-Mae Hague has been condemned by practically the entire internet after a clip from her December interview on the Diary of a CEO podcast circulated this week.
 The 22-year-old influencer claimed that “you’re given one life and it’s down to you what you do with it.
 You can literally go in any direction.”